Scadrial · Keeper Knowledge · CLI

 Zinc $ metalmind burn zinc "<bug>" $ metalmind debug "<bug>" Rioter — dispatch a team-debug session.

-Aluminum $ metalmind burn aluminum $ metalmind wipe Wipe install (reversible uninstall).
+Aluminum $ metalmind burn aluminum $ metalmind uninstall Reversible teardown (wipes install).

 Brass $ metalmind burn brass $ metalmind stamp Soother — re-imprint metalmind managed files (upgrade in place).